 What is UrbanPlan?

 UrbanPlan is a realistic, engaging, and academically demanding classroom-based curriculum that teaches the fundamentals of development.
-Since 2003, more than 43,000 high school and university students in the United States have discovered the issues, private and public sector roles, complex trade-offs, and fundamental economics of realistic land use solutions and vexing growth challenges.
+Since 2003, more than 52,000 high school and university students in the United States and Canada have discovered the issues, private and public sector roles, complex trade-offs, and fundamental economics of realistic land use solutions and vexing growth challenges.